Unlearning Isn't Deletion: Investigating Reversibility of Machine Unlearning in LLMs: Introduction

-While prior work has noted the phenomenon of reversibility~\cite{iclr/ZhangWLWTL00W25}, it has not been systematically~investigated, particularly in the context of \emph{continual unlearning}, a more realistic scenario where deletion requests arrive sequentially over a model's lifecycle.
-This paper presents the first systematic analysis of the \textbf{reversibility of LLM unlearning}.
-We argue that standard task-level metrics are insufficient, as performance can collapse (a.k.a. \emph{catastrophic forgetting}) even when the underlying feature representations remain largely intact.
-To move beyond superficial evaluations, we introduce a diagnostic toolkit for representational analysis, which includes PCA subspace similarity and shift~\cite{iclr/ZhengCQ025}, centered kernel alignment (CKA)~\cite{icml/Kornblith0LH19}, and Fisher information (FIM)~\cite{iclr/Cha24}.
-Building on this, we propose the \emph{mean PCA distance} as a quantitative measure to summarize the degree of representational drift.
+This paper presents the \textbf{first systematic, representation-level analysis of LLM unlearning reversibility}.
+We demonstrate that task-level metrics (\eg, forget accuracy) are insufficient to distinguish reversible forgetting from catastrophic failure, as surface-level performance collapse may occur while internal representations remain intact.
+To move beyond surface effects, we introduce a unified diagnostic toolkit that jointly captures feature geometry, activation-subspace preservation, and parameter sensitivity.
+PCA subspace similarity and shift~\cite{iclr/ZhengCQ025} measure directional alignment and translational drift, centered kernel alignment (CKA)~\cite{icml/Kornblith0LH19} assesses activation-subspace preservation, and Fisher information (FIM)~\cite{iclr/Cha24} tracks changes in the local loss landscape.
+We further introduce \emph{mean PCA distance} as a compact measure of representational drift, helping reveal how different unlearning regimes emerge.
+With our toolkit, we build a taxonomy characterizing unlearning along two axes: reversibility and catastrophicity (collateral damage to retained knowledge).
+This allows us to distinguish four regimes: